 |Environmental and sustainable chemistry||

 Chemistry has a crucial part to play in creating a sustainable world.
-Throughout our courses, we look at the contributions chemists can make to society, with a particular focus on sustainability and green chemistry.
+Throughout our courses, we look at the contributions chemists can make to society, with a particular focus on sustainability and environmentally-friendly chemistry.

 We start by looking at food and energy production processes, and renewable alternatives, and in second year you'll learn how chemical processes can be made more sustainable.
 After that, there are modules on how chemistry can be used to develop renewable energy technologies and help solve the plastic waste problem.